Glenn Robinson (coach)

+Early life

 Robinson grew up in Yeadon, Pennsylvania.
 He played high school basketball and baseball at Lansdowne-Aldan High School and then attended West Chester University, where he continued a standout career in both sports.
-Robinson graduated from West Chester in 1967 and was inducted into the school's athletic Hall of Fame in 2004.
+Robinson graduated from West Chester in 1967 and was inducted into the school's Athletic Hall of Fame in 2004.

+Coaching career

 Robinson came to Franklin and Marshall in 1968 as an assistant coach and became the head coach in 1971.
-Robinson's first season saw Franklin and Marshall improve to 7-14 and then again to 11-13 in his second season at the helm.
-The 1974 team achieved a record of 13-11, the program's best season since 1959.
+Robinson's first season saw Franklin and Marshall improve to 7–14 and then again to 11–13 in his second season at the helm.
+The 1974 team achieved a record of 13–11, the program's best season since 1959.
 Robinson led the Diplomats to a school record 17 wins in 1976.
 He would go on to reset that record again in 1977 with 22 wins, 1979 with 27, 1991 with 28, and finally in 1996 with 29 victories.

 Throughout his tenure, Robinson has coached numerous All-Americans.
 Former player and All-American Donnie Marsh is currently an assistant coach at UAB.
-Marsh also served as an assistant under Mike Davis at Indiana University from 2004-2006.
-Chris Finch, another one of Robinson's 15 All-Americans, is currently the offensive coach of the Houston Rockets of the NBA.
+Marsh also served as an assistant under Mike Davis at Indiana University from 2004–2006.
+Chris Finch, another one of Robinson's 15 All-Americans, is currently the head coach of the Minnesota Timberwolves of the NBA.
 Finch also played professionally and coached in Europe for several seasons and serves as the head coach for Great Britain men's national team.

 Robinson has coached the Diplomats to the NCAA Division III Tournament 23 times, most recently in 2012, when the team reached the Elite Eight and finished with a 28-3 record.
 His teams have advanced to the Sweet 16 on 16 occasions and to the Elite Eight 10 times.
 Robinson has also led the Diplomats to five Final Fours, in 1979, 1991, 1996, 2000, and 2009.
 His 1991 team finished as National Runner-Up after falling to Wisconsin-Platteville in the national championship.
-He was named the Basketball Times Division III "Coach of the Year" in 1991 and has been named National Association of Basketball Coaches "Coach of the Year" 12 times, most recently in 2004, after guiding the Diplomats to a 26-4 record, Centennial Conference title, and Elite Eight appearance.
+He was named the Basketball Times Division III "Coach of the Year" in 1991 and has been named National Association of Basketball Coaches "Coach of the Year" 12 times, most recently in 2004, after guiding the Diplomats to a 26–4 record, Centennial Conference title, and Elite Eight appearance.